bhwcan/showpro/README.md

 ## Summary

-XshowPro is an application to display chordpro file formats on a large display for guitar or ukulele groups.
+Xshowpro is an application to display chordpro file formats on a large display for guitar or ukulele groups.
 It consists of two windows: one for the song view, typically on a large TV screen or monitor, and a song list window to select and search from your library of chordpro files, typically on a laptop display.
 If you have only one display both windows can be displayed on the same screen.

 ## Requirements